 Biography of the President of the Republic of Belarus

-Alexander Grigoryevich Lukashenko is one of the most well-known politicians in modern Belarus.
+Aleksandr Grigoryevich Lukashenko is one of the most well-known politicians in modern Belarus.
 In the past he was not member of the Communist Party or government nomenclature, nor did he hold any posts in the top power hierarchy.
 He is one of the statesmen whose popularity can be attributed, first of all, to his personal merits and support of the people.

 He graduated from the Mogilev State Pedagogical University named after A.A.
 Kuleshov in 1975, the Belarusian Agricultural Academy in 1985.
 Historian, economist.

 In 1975-1977 Aleksandr Lukashenko worked as a political instructor of the Western Border District.

 In 1977–1978 he worked as the secretary of the Komsomol committee of the food trade department of Mogilev, instructor of the Oktyabrsky District Executive Committee of Mogilev.

 In 1978-1990 Aleksandr Lukashenko was the executive secretary of the Znaniye Association of the town of Shklov, deputy commanding officer for political work in an army unit, deputy director of the agricultural enterprise Udarnik in Shklov District, deputy director of the construction materials factory in Shklov, secretary of the Communist Party committee of the state farm named after V.I.
 Lenin, director of the agricultural enterprise Gorodets, Shklov District.

 In 1990 he was elected member of the parliament of the Republic of Belarus.
 He led the the Supreme Council of the Republic of Belarus commission for examining the operation of commercial entities established under the auspices of state administration bodies. .